aleshaleksey/fansys23/base-rules.md

 #### Size rules table

-There are 8 size categories in the game:
+There are 8 size categories in the game: [diminutive, tiny, small, medium, large, huge, gargantuan, colossal].
-- diminutive,
-- tiny,
-- small,
-- medium,
-- large,
-- huge,
-- gargantuan,
-- colossal.

 As this is a human-centric game, probably designed by a human, "medium", the standard size, is about human sized.
 Size affects how much space an entity takes up, how much it can lift and carry, its reach, how well it dodges, how thick its defences are, and often how much it must consume to survive.
 The following table describes how size affects a character.